 Meeting in Vienna on Saturday (27 September), the OPEC oil producers agreed to increase the price of oil by ten per cent.

-Meeting in Vienna on Saturday (27 September), the OPEC oil producers agreed to increase the price of oil by ten per cent.
+Background: Meeting in Vienna on Saturday (27 September), the OPEC oil producers agreed to increase the price of oil by ten per cent.
 The announcement by Iranian Interior Minister, Jamshid Amouzegar, followed a four day wrangle after the Saudi Arabians originally opposed any increase at all -- and then held out for only a five per cent rise.